 05.10 Documents Reviewed (if applicable)

 A list of the documents and records reviewed during an inspection must be included in the inspection report where applicable.
 The list need not include those reviewed documents and records already identified in the body of the report nor those which, upon review, were determined not to support the inspection scope and determinations.
 The level of detail for listed documents must be sufficient to allow the NRC to retrieve the document from the licensee in the foreseeable future.
 Therefore, a unique identifier, which may include the tracking number, title, revision, and/or date, must be provided for each document referenced.
 At the discretion of the inspector, the list of documents may be sorted by IP number, order of importance, or alphabetically.

+The following table provides an example of how to list the documents reviewed in the inspection report.
+The first column should include the applicable Inspection Procedure.
+If needed, the author should also include the section number of the IP.
+The second column is the type of document.
+The types may include procedures, drawings, work orders, and corrective action reports.
+If the type of document is not clearly identified, use “miscellaneous.”
+The designation is the licensee’s document number or other unique identifying information.
+The fourth column is the document name or description, and the fifth column is the revision number or date of the document.
+If any of the preceding information is unavailable and cannot be obtained, then the entry may be left blank.

+Table 1: Documents Reviewed